Zoltar - The Forecast Archive¶

-- Enforceability: There is currently not a method in place to test whether the models were fit on the right data subsets (this is something that the below ForecastFramework integration could help with).
+- Enforceability: There is currently not a method in place to test whether the models were fit on the right data subsets (this is something that pipeline-focused software such as mlr3, among others, could assist with).

 - Unrevised vs. revised data: A Project’s core dataset may or may not include data revisions, such as those used to model or forecast reporting delays.
 Each project should give specific instructions on what type of data (revised vs. unrevised) is used in the training and testing phases of the forecasting.